-iPod is dead but podcasts are back in fashion.
-Look around yourself and you’ll find more and more people listening to podcasts in their niche.
+Podcasts are still something that’s in the trends.
+Look around yourself and you’ll find more and more people listening to podcasts in their favorite niche.
 How about Linux?
-What are the best Linux podcasts that should be followed?
+What are the best Linux podcasts that you should follow?

-I asked this question on social media to know about the podcasts that Linux users are following.
-Based on the feedback, I present you some of the most loved Linux podcasts that you should be following as well if you are not doing that already.
+I asked this question on social media to know about the podcasts that Linux users follow.
+Based on the feedback, I present you some of the most loved Linux podcasts that you should be following as well if you aren’t already.

-Now you may argue if you really need to listen to podcasts.
-I understand your situation.
-You have your own set of favorite Linux blogs that you follow on a regular basis.
-Maybe you are a subscriber of one of the top Linux magazines.
+Of course, you can always rely on some of the top Linux magazines.
 This way you stay updated with the latest happening in the Linux and open source world, know about various applications and cool tricks that you were unaware of.

-Fair enough.
 But podcasts have their own advantage.
-You can listen to podcasts when you are driving or you can play it in the background while doing some work.
-You cannot do that with regular blog feed, can you?
+You can listen to podcasts when you are on the move or while doing some work.

 1. This Week in Linux

-This Week in Linux is relatively a new Linux podcast.
-No prizes for guessing that it is a weekly podcast covers the latest news in the world of Linux.
+This Week in Linux is a quite popular podcast that’s also a part of Destination Linux Network.
+It is a weekly podcast that covers the latest news in the world of Linux.

-They cover a wide variety of topics from application/distro releases to Linux Gaming and even news about core system items like the Linux kernel itself.
+They cover a wide variety of topics from application/distro releases to Linux Gaming and even news about core system topics like the Linux kernel itself.

-This Week in Linux is hosted mainly by Michael Tunnell who has also co-hosted the famous Linux Action Show podcast.
+This Week in Linux is hosted mainly by Michael Tunnell who has also co-hosted the famous Linux Action Show podcast in the past.

-You can find details about This Week in Linux on its website.
+You can find more details about This Week in Linux on its website.

 2. Destination Linux

 Michael Tunnell of This Week in Linux is also a co-host here.
-The other two hosts are Ryan and Zeb.
+The other two hosts are Ryan and Noah.

 Destination Linux is also a weekly podcast.
 You can find more details on their website.